 What makes living in and visiting the Southern Berkshires so special is the value we place in community and supporting the local economy.
 “Buy Local-Support Local” is not a fad but a way of life in the Berkshires, just as it was in 1968 when Eunice and John T. Raifstanger established the Shopper’s Guide as a way to connect buyers and sellers in the tri-state Southern Berkshire region.

 At the end of the day, business gets done locally, not up in the clouds.
 It’s about relationships – knowing people’s names and making a direct connection through a trusted and respected friend.
-Thank you for supporting the role we have played in building community in the Southern Berkshires for the last 45 years, and for the value you continue to place in a printed, community-supported Shopper’s Guide.
+Thank you for supporting the role we have played in building community in the Southern Berkshires for over 50 years, and for the value you continue to place in a printed, community-supported Shopper’s Guide.